peeruusa955/Avinash987-Coding/README.md

   [11](https://github.com/Avinash987/Coding/blob/dab51bc33a6837db0a7052d5560b547d90cc6134/Arrays/11_Min_Platforms.cpp).
 Given arrival and departure times of all trains that reach a railway station.
 Your task is to find the minimum number of platforms required for the railway station so that no train waits.

   [12](https://github.com/Avinash987/Coding/blob/master/Arrays/12_Rev_Ar_Grps.py).
 Given an array arr[] of positive integers of size N. Reverse every sub-array of K group elements.

+  [13](https://github.com/Avinash987/Coding/blob/master/Arrays/13_kth_smallest_element.cpp).
+Given an array arr[] and a number K where K is smaller than size of array, the task is to find the Kth smallest element in the given array.

+  [14](https://github.com/Avinash987/Coding/blob/master/Arrays/14_Trapping_Rain.py).
+Given an array arr[] of N non-negative integers representing height of blocks at index i as Ai where the width of each block is 1.
+Compute how much water can be trapped in between blocks after raining.

+  [15](https://github.com/Avinash987/Coding/blob/master/Arrays/15_Pythogorean_Triplet.py).
+Given an array of integers, write a function that returns true if there is a pythogorean triplet (a, b, c).

+  [16](https://github.com/Avinash987/Coding/blob/master/Arrays/16_Choclate_dist.py).
+Given an array A of positive integers of size N, where each value represents number of chocolates in a packet.
+  Each packet can have variable number of chocolates.
+  There are M students, the task is to distribute chocolate packets such that :
+  1. Each student gets one packet.
+  2. The difference between the number of chocolates given to the students having packet with maximum chocolates and student having packet with minimum chocolates is minimum.

+  [17](https://github.com/Avinash987/Coding/blob/master/Arrays/17_Stock_Buy_Sell.py).
+The cost of stock on each day is given in an array A[] of size N. Find all the days on which you buy and sell the stock so that in between those days your profit is maximum.

+  [18](https://github.com/Avinash987/Coding/blob/master/Arrays/18_Middle.py).
+Given an unsorted array of size N. Find the first element in array such that all of its left elements are smaller and all right elements to it are greater than it.

+  [19](https://github.com/Avinash987/Coding/blob/master/Arrays/19_ZigZag.py).
+Given an array A (distinct elements) of size N. Rearrange the elements of array in zig-zag fashion.
+The converted array should be in form a < b > c < d > e < f.
+The relative order of elements is same in the output i.e you have to iterate on the original array only.

+  [20](https://github.com/Avinash987/Coding/blob/master/Arrays/20_Last_index_1.py).
+Given a string S consisting only '0's and '1's, print the last index of the '1' present in it.

+  [21](https://github.com/Avinash987/Coding/blob/master/Arrays/21_Spiral_Traversal.cpp).
+Given a matrix mat[][] of size M*N. Traverse and print the matrix in spiral form.

+  [22](https://github.com/Avinash987/Coding/blob/master/Arrays/22_Largest_Num.cpp).
+Given a list of non negative integers, arrange them in such a manner that they form the largest number possible.
+The result is going to be very large, hence return the result in the form of a string.

 ### 4. Strings

+### 5. Linked List

+### 6. Stack and Queue

+### 7. Tree and BST